 See more of your friends than you do of your kids

-The focus shifts from escape to the emotional distance that has developed between the couple.
+The focus shifts from escape to the growing disconnect between the couple.

 I’d always hoped for better